jakubhnilicka/adminic-toolbar/README.md

 # Write custom toolbar plugin

 You can write your custom toolbar plugin.
 User account block in primary toolbar is example of custom toolbar plugin.
-When you wan't to write your custom toolbar plugin create new class with toolbar plugin annotation which implements ToolbarPluginInterface and return render array in getRenderArray() method.
+When you wan't to write your custom toolbar plugin create new class with ToolbarPlugin annotation which implements ToolbarPluginInterface and return render array in getRenderArray() method.

      <?php